 A SFS virtual talk is generally between one speaker from the network who is paired with one school to deliver a talk with Q&A via a video calling platform.
+This should all be discussed and agreed during your Planning Phone call, which takes place as soon as possible once you have been introduced to the speaker.
 SFS have found that schools generally use Microsoft Teams, Zoom or Google Meet.
-You can find guidance on using these platforms <a href="https://example.com/here.c
+Please ensure the video calling platform works for both you and the speaker.
+SFS suggests having the planning phone call using the chosen platform, so the meeting acts as a 'test' session.
+You can find guidance on using these platforms here